 The amount that you pay as a family is called the ‘gap’ fee.
 That is the different between the centres daily fee minus off what the government subsides.
 No matter what centre you attend the government subsidy should not change.
 Be sure to talk to Centrelink to understand what you are entitled to in regards of child subsidies as pass on this information to the centre.

-Child Care Benefit – Part 1 of your child care subsidy is call CCB.
+Child Care Subsidy – Your child care subsidy is call CCS.
 Most families will receive some sort of subsidy but some families will not.

 There are a number of other factors where you could get a reduction in fees from government subsidies.
 Be sure to discuss with Centrelink and your service.